GwydionJon/catalyst-buried-volume-scanner/docs/source/new_functionality.md

 This software package is designed to provide a rapid overview of how varying sphere radii impact the free buried volume of a given molecule.

-Upon successful installation of the Python package, initiate the web GUI by executing the command cbvs_gui.
+Upon successful installation of the Python package, initiate the web GUI by executing the command `cbvs_gui`.

 ## Setting up the molecular scanner